monadli/ftl/README.md

 ```
 is equivalent to `sin(pi:3.14159, e:2.71828)`.

-The computation of an expession in FTL is the process of applying the above rules to each tuple and feed the result `value tuple` to the next tuple.
+The computation of an expession in FTL is the process of applying the above rules to each tuple element when the value tuple from prededing functional tuple is applied.

-Lastly but most importantly: a tuple can only see its immediate input tuple, not any other tuples beyond.
+Lastly but most importantly: a functional tuple can only see its immediate value tuple, not any other tuples beyond.
 Because of this, each tuple in an expression is ultimately a lamba expession.

-We call such unique topoloty between tuples as `tupology` which is combination of first part of `tu-ple` and second part of `to-pology`.

 ## Functions
 Any explicit function declaration has the following form: